PopeyeURS/ulyssescaballes-mpv.config/README.md

 - Versioned updates with clear changelogs

 ---

+## Final Word
+Playback perfection isn’t just about numbers—it’s about how it feels.
+This config reflects my journey toward that feeling.
+If it helps you get closer to yours, then it’s done its job.

+— **Ulysses RS Caballes [PopeyeURS]**

+---

 **License: [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)**
 This project is licensed under the GNU General Public License v3.0.
 Feel free to fork, adapt, and share.